 Communication is Key

 Don’t take a passive approach to communicating with your team.
 Instead, set aside regular recurring time for one-on-one chats where staff can air their issues and receive feedback on their job performance.
-Make sure to emphasise that your door is open, and dialogue is always welcome.
+Make sure to emphasize that your door is open, and dialogue is always welcome.
 Communication is a skill that’s hard to master but the only way to get better is with regular practice.